gmag11/FirmataMaster/Readme.md

 ##Using Firmata
 ### Setting up Arduino
+You need to flash a Firmata firmware on Arduino.
+Up to now, to develop FirmataMaster, I'm had [ConfigurableFirmata example](https://github.com/firmata/ConfigurableFirmata/tree/master/examples/ConfigurableFirmata) loaded on my Arduino Uno.
+If you plan to use Firmata using an IP TCP or UDP stream, you may try [another example](https://github.com/firmata/ConfigurableFirmata/tree/master/examples/ConfigurableFirmataWiFi) in Configurable Firmata GitHub repository.
+Although this has not been tested yet.
+I will be so pleased if you do that test and give me some feedback.

 ### Using the library
+Library has been designed to be as similar to programming directly in arduino as possible.
+Main methods are named the same way that they are in Arduino SDK.
+You need to add `#include <FirmataMaster.h>` first.
+During setup stage, your scketch should create a Stream object like Serial, TCP client, UDP client or any other that inherits Stream class so it implements methods like `available()`, `write()` and `read()`.
+All Stream initialization is responsability of your scketch as it is the task to do reconnections in case of a disconnection as it may happen using IP transport.
+I plan to add some example code.
+Any help is wellcome :-).
+After that you can use any

 ### Enabling debugging
+TODO

 ## Supported Firmata capabilities
 FirmataMaster has been designed as a counterpart of [ConfigurableFirmata](https://github.com/firmata/ConfigurableFirmata) library.
 Therefore, there is the intetion to develop all capabilities that ConfigurableFirmata implements: